 Wondering when to replace the belts under your hood?
 Common signs of wear can be hard to see if you’re not a trained mechanic.
-Here are a few mileage milestones to look for:
+Here are a few mileage milestones

 Auto V-Belt Replacement